electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/mychanges/_index.md

 </figure>

 ### Facelift

-It was expected that a new e-tron with increased range would be launched for the 2023 model.
-This has been postponed.
-Probably because of the supply issues in the world.
+It was expected that a new e-tron with an increased range would be launched for the 2023 model, but this was delayed, and it was launched on November 9.
+2022, as the Audi Q8 e-tron.
+So 2023 will be the last year of the Audi e-tron.

-This is the first real facelift version of e-tron.

-To make the naming logical Audi has decied to rename it to Audi Q8 e-tron.

-So 2023 will be the last year of Audi e-tron.

-See [Audi Q8 e-tron](../../../models/q8-e-tron) for details about the new model.
+See [Audi Q8 e-tron](../../../models/q8-e-tron) for details about the new model